rlemaigre/Easy-DnD/lib/README.md

 Comparing to the Drop component, there are two more props :
 * `items` : the array of items to be rendered
 * `no-animations` : when set to true, disables animations
+* `scrolling-edge-size` : the bounding edges of the DropList where a dragging element will force scroll up/down/left/right (disabled by default - uses value set on `Drag` element)

 Comparing to the Drop component, there are two more events :
 * `insert` : emitted when the user drops data into the DropList.
 If no listener is provided for this event, the list cannot be inserted into.